 Records management risk is always present in an organization because it has the power to create chaos and put a company out of business.
 Records are not just documents that are stored in filing cabinets or file servers, they are anything that is recorded electronically or on paper.
 This means that all types of information such as emails, digital photos, video footage, voice recordings, and much more fall under this category.

-Some of the top poor records management risks include lack of documentation, lack of storage space, high cost of storage space, limited information retrieval, failure to comply to rules and regulations, accidental deletion of records.
+Some of the top poor records management risks include lack of documentation, lack of storage space, high cost of storage space, limited information retrieval, failure to comply to rules and regulations, lack of visibility, limited information retrieval, and accidental deletion of records.

-Poor records management can cause a lot of problems in an organization.
+Poor record keeping is associated with challenges which aren’t planned for.
 It can lead to loss of data which is never good for any business.
 It also leads to higher costs, because the company will have to spend more on data recovery and backup.

 The risk of poor records management is one that needs to be addressed in order to ensure the safety and continuity of data.
-However, there are no federal records management regulations.
+Even though, there are no federal records management regulations, applying best practices related to records management can help decrease these risks.

 The Act requires that organizations take specifically designated precautions to ensure the proper management of federal records over time.
 Specifically, if a document is to be kept, it must be housed in an approved file storage system and should be arranged in a specific order with each item clearly referenced.
 Furthermore, the document should be stored for at least six months.
 In addition, when a record is not required, no records must be kept, including email correspondence and other electronic communications.